MicrosoftDocs/minecraft-creator/creator/Documents/Structures/StructureBlocksCommandTutorial.md

 :::image type="content" source="Media/StructureBlock/structureblockbyblock.png" alt-text="A statue loading in block by block in Adventure mode":::

 Let's say we want to load a statue in Adventure mode, using an animation.
 This could be at the end of an epic adventure map to reward a player's persistence.
+Or maybe you want to use this as a way to give clues during gameplay.

 We're going to place an **impulse command block** and use the `/structure` command to load the statue block by block.
 When users press a button, the statue will appear majestically.